Gemini Dollar (GUSD) Price Reaches $1.00 on Major Exchanges

 Gemini Dollar Token Profile

-Gemini Dollar’s genesis date was September 9th, 2018.
+Gemini Dollar was first traded on September 9th, 2018.
 Gemini Dollar’s total supply is 148,251,946 tokens.
 The official message board for Gemini Dollar is www.gemini.com/cryptopedia/gusd-stablecoin-gemini-dollar.
-The official website for Gemini Dollar is www.gemini.com/dollar.
+Gemini Dollar’s official website is www.gemini.com/dollar.
 The Reddit community for Gemini Dollar is https://reddit.com/r/gemini and the currency’s Github account can be viewed here.
 Gemini Dollar’s official Twitter account is @gemini and its Facebook page is accessible here.

-It is usually not presently possible to buy alternative cryptocurrencies such as Gemini Dollar directly using US dollars.
-Investors seeking to trade Gemini Dollar should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Gemini Dollar using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Gemini Dollar directly using U.S. dollars.
+Investors seeking to trade Gemini Dollar should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Gemini Dollar using one of the aforementioned exchanges.

 Receive News & Updates for Gemini Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Gemini Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.